-We recognise that pupils with special educational needs (SEN), disabilities and health conditions can face additional safeguarding challenges.
+We recognise that pupils with special educational needs (SEN), disabilities and health conditions can face additional safeguarding challenges and are 3 times more likely to be abused than their peers.
 Additional barriers can exist when recognising abuse and neglect in this group, including:

 - Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - Pupils being more prone to peer group isolation than other pupils - The potential for pupils with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in overcoming these barriers - We offer extra pastoral support for pupils with SEN and disabilities through the Compass Centre and the ARC.
-Concerns over safeguarding students with SEN or disabilities should always be discussed with the DSL or Catherine Seal, SENCO and Director of Inclusion.
+Concerns over safeguarding students with SEN or disabilities should always be discussed with the DSL or Catherine Seal, SENCO and Director of Inclusion - Any abuse involving pupils with SEND will require close liaison with the DSL (or deputy) and the SENCO.